Petrosedum

-Petrosedum is a genus of the succulent family Crassulaceae (stonecrop family).
+Petrosedum is a genus of flowering plants in the succulent family Crassulaceae (stonecrop family).

 Taxonomy

 Petrosedum is a genus in the family Crassulaceae, subfamily Sempervivoideae, tribe Semperviveae, together with two other genera.
-It was segregated from the very large cosmopolitan and polyphyletic genus, Sedum, where it was variously considered a series (Rupestria).
+It was segregated from the very large cosmopolitan and polyphyletic genus Sedum, where it was variously considered a series (Rupestria).
 It was originally described with eleven species.

 Species

 The following species are recognised in the genus Petrosedum: